Rick Reed (pitcher): After the strike

-After the strike, Reed was pitching well in the minor leagues with an 8-4 record and a 3.17 earned-run average.
+After the strike, Reed was pitching in the minor leagues with an 8-4 record and a 3.17 earned-run average.
 On July 21, 1995, Reed was recalled by Cincinnati to the consternation of several of his teammates who had gone on strike.
 In Reed's first major league start in 1995, he pitched 6 1/3 innings of no-hit baseball during a home game against the Chicago Cubs.
 The Cubs' Mark Grace broke up the no-hitter with an infield single off the glove of shortstop and future Hall of Famer Barry Larkin with one out in the seventh inning.

 During the rest of the 1995 season in the majors, Reed did not pitch well.
 He was optioned back to Triple-A Indianapolis on August 14, 1995.
 On October 16, 1995, Reed filed for free agency.
 On November 7, 1995, Reed was signed by the New York Mets system.
 Reed spent the 1996 season in the minors, pitching in the New York Mets' system for the Triple-A Norfolk Tides.